m9tadeo/real-estate-price-prediction/README.md

 After *scrubbing* data, I removed duplicate entries and rows with no address information.
 I ended up with a working dataset of 3,585 rows and 99 columns.

-For interpretation and analysis, I produced three graphic visualizations. `fig_1.png` is a graph on the number of properties for sale in Belgium by province.
+At the end of alloted duration for Task # 2, I produced three graphic visualizations. `fig_1.png` is a graph on the number of properties for sale in Belgium by province.

 ![alt text](https://github.com/m9tadeo/real-estate-price-prediction/blob/main/data_analysis/fig_1.png)